electro-logic/CameraVision2/README.md

 Note: An optional fan is recommended on DE1-SoC when HPS is used, please read the [article](https://electro-logic.blogspot.com/2015/07/fpga-cyclone-v-soc-e-de1-soc.html) for more info.

+Timing Notes: MIPI Camera Clock is set to 50 MHz to support the full resolution and the minimum sampling clock (PLL_SYS) is 100 MHz.

+If the design can't close JTAG timing, the USB Blaster II frequency can be lowered to 16 MHz with the command:
+C:\intelFPGA\18.1\quartus\bin64\jtagconfig.exe --setparam 1 JtagClock 16M
+and restored to the original 24 MHz frequency with C:\intelFPGA\18.1\quartus\bin64\jtagconfig.exe --setparam 1 JtagClock 24M To check the current frequency:
+C:\intelFPGA\18.1\quartus\bin64\jtagconfig.exe --getparam 1 JtagClock

 F.A.Q.

 **Q) I can't program the FPGA**